PowerPlatformPlace/registration-powerapps-canvas/README.md

 # registration-powerapps-canvas
-PLEASE- DONT USE FOR ANY EVENT THAT REQUIRES GUESTS TO PAY FOR THE PRIZES!
+PLEASE- DONT USE THIS APP FOR ANY EVENT THAT REQUIRES GUESTS TO PAY FOR THE PRIZE DRAWINGS!
 Canvas PowerApp for Event registration and Prize Drawings.
 The app is using two Dataverse tables: AAD-Users & EventRegistration
 AAD-Users: has four custom columns: Name, Email, Department, and EventRegistration(Yes/No)